UCL-Biosciences/2025_Biosciences_Computational_Training_Material/workshops/W4_AI_LLMs_ML/README.md

 ## What's next?

-Next week is the final session: HPC.
+One important thing about machine learning workflows is that they iterate through data.
+We run them lots of times to improve the performance.
+This multiplies the time required to run the models and the models themselves can already require a lot of compute.
+Next week, we will explore a solution to running big, greedy analyses using UCL HPCs.
 You'll take the repo you've been building — code, environment, data — and run it as a proper job on UCL's cluster.
-The analysis you've been doing all course finally scales up.